Aluminum Cast Damages – Initial Analysis

 Lack of long structural elements supporting the whole length of the structure

 The top lead support structure had not contained long and uncut elements supporting the whole structure throughout its own length.
 The welds showed cracks in multiple places and the structural elements showed bowing in unexpected places.

 Main joints were poorly designed and poorly welded

 Elements holding structure mounts were joined to the main structure in extremely poor fashion.
 These joins were done in low angle with missing bottom welds and missing structural support for the top weld.

 The mounting plates position was an engineering failure

 Most disappointing, however was positioning of the very heavy mounting plates (D) attached to the lid’s structure.
 When we have rigged at points ( F ) and then lifted the lid, these mounting plates contributed significantly to deflection at both ends.
 The deflection on both ends was 2 inches and 3.5 inches at the rigging points.
 The significant deflection caused bending of threaded still rod going parallel to the centerline of the mold (G) .

-- At that time, I had not realized how bad this situation really was.
-Later on, I found out that instead the steel supporting the aluminum cast, actually the aluminum cast was supporting the steel.
+At that time, I had not realized how bad this situation really was.
+Later on, I’ve found out that instead the steel supporting the aluminum cast, actually the aluminum cast was supporting the steel.
 The lid was under severe bending force caused by weights on both ends.
-That is why when the lead was touching the bottom mold at closing since it was coming at wrong angle causing damages where the canoe’s bows are.
+That is why the lead was touching the bottom mold at closing since it was coming at wrong angle causing damages where the canoe’s bows are.

-Elements were causing damaging forces in most sensitive points
+Long connecting elements were causing damaging forces in most sensitive points

 The elements (B) going from the top structure and containing the ½” rods were not touching the aluminum step-ups of the lid.
 Only the threaded nut with large washer was designed to provide the positive tensioning into the step up.
 Consequently, the step – up was under tension in both positions, during the lift and in the oven or cooler.
 (B)